Chrishoney/dieselrobin/docs/dieselrules.md

 Mission 8:
     </th>
     <td>
 Get the silver or golden rune.
-New locations: either Vault:4-5 + Blade or Tomb, along with Zot (since you have 3 runes now).
+New locations: either Vault:5 or Tomb, along with Zot (since you have 3 runes now).
     </td>
   </tr>